Unity-Technologies/NativeVersionControlPlugins/README.md

 You can build support for you own favourite version control system into Unity by cloning this repository and make changes as needed.

-Note that only Perforce support is shipped for Unity 4.2+, PlasticSCM for 4.3+, TFSPlugin for 4.6+.
+Note that only Perforce support is shipped for Unity 4.2+, TFSPlugin for 4.6+.

 #### Overview